Goal 5: Achieve gender equality and empower all women and girls

 Infographic and Overview Why It Matters Things To Do The Nine Targets

-Sustainable Development Goal #5 explores how by advancing gender equality is critical to all areas of a healthy society, from reducing poverty to promoting the health, education, protection and the well-being of girls and boys.
+Sustainable Development Goal #5 explores how gender equality is critical to advancing all areas of a healthy society, from reducing poverty to promoting the health, education, protection and the well-being of girls and boys.
 At the University of Minnesota, we are committed to addressing unconscious bias, increasing the number of women in leadership positions and involved with committees and advocating for changing harmful laws that limit the rights of women and girls and prevent them from achieving their full potential.

 RESEARCH AND EXPERTISE